trinodb/charts/charts/trino/README.md

 * `service.port` - int, default: `8080`
 * `service.nodePort` - string, default: `""`

-  The port the service listens on the host, for NodePort type.
+  The port the service listens on the host, for the `NodePort` type.
 If not set, Kubernetes will [allocate a port automatically](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport-custom-port).
 * `auth` - object, default: `{}`

   Available authentication methods.